 A child with low self-esteem often retreats and makes excuses for not performing his homework and assignments.
-Because underlying the belief that he will not be able to perform them successfully.
+It is because underlying the belief that he will not be able to complete them successfully.

-It is important to let it solve situations on its own and to realize that it is capable of achieving it.
+It is essential to let it solve situations on its own and to realize that it is capable of achieving it.
 But these challenges must be appropriate for its age.

 At first, let us ask for things that we know we can take on successfully.
 When they get frustrated by undertaking challenges that require being older also let them know.

 Here we point out 10 ideas that can help parents strengthen their children’s self-esteem:

 We must recognize the virtues of each child and make them know at the time with praise.
 Finishing the homework early, helping a brother or a friend in an activity or being affectionate.
 Behavior and self-esteem reinforced.

 Verbal messages are critical to the construction of child self-esteem; labels reinforce unwanted behavior and limit the development of their personality.